sqdemas/Salamander-Spy-Scale/README.md

 Phase 3:
 - [x] Title Screen: Instructions and play button shown at beginning
 - [x] Settings: Settings button causes window to appear which adjusts difficulty level
-- [ ] Salamander hurt: Salamander stops moving for a second and flashes red when a life is lost
+- [x] Salamander hurt: Salamander flashes red when a life is lost
-- [ ] Salamander fall: When game ends, salamander falls to bottom of screen
+- [x] Salamander fall: When game ends, salamander falls to bottom of screen
 - [x] Game over Screen: Text shows game over and final page count
-- [ ] Moving background: Background moves downward to give illusion that salamander is moving upward
+- [ ] Moving background: Windows and clouds move downward to give illusion that salamander is moving upward